 Commonwealth Place is located within the National Triangle on the southern foreshore of Lake Burley Griffin.
 It offers spectacular views across the lake, along Anzac Parade to the Australian War Memorial in the distance.
 Close by are major attractions including Parliament House, national institutions and the International Flag Display.

 Commonwealth Place features a ‘cupped square’ grass amphitheatre which includes Speakers Square (a paved area that provides a focal point for entertainment and ceremonies).
-The flagpole is often used by diplomatic missions in Canberra who wish to hold a flag raising ceremony to celebrate their national day or other date of significance.
+Individual country's flagpoles are used by diplomatic missions in Canberra who wish to hold a flag raising ceremony to celebrate their national day or other date of significance.
 Magnificent waterfront views, the backdrop of the National Triangle and the central location make Commonwealth Place a venue of choice for special occasions.

 Flag raising ceremonies are typically 15-30 minutes in duration and can be followed by a reception at nearby function venues.